eachambers/MVZlibrary/README.md

 ## Acknowledgements

 Much of my code, and the general structure of this package, was inspired by the `wesanderson` package developed by Karthik Ram (find it [here](https://github.com/karthik/wesanderson)), and the `NatParksPalettes` package developed by Kevin Blake (find it [here](https://github.com/kevinsblake/NatParksPalettes)).
 For advice on use of color in data visualization, I highly recommend the wonderful, and fully open access, *Fundamentals of Data Visualization* textbook by Claus Wilke, available online [here](https://clauswilke.com/dataviz/).

+## Rave reviews

+"Oh, so a color palette based on a bunch of dusty old books?" - Erik Enbody